Do I Need an Air Oil Separator

 Conclusion

-If you own a small plane, the answer to whether you need an air oil separator is most likely no. The main purpose of an air oil separator is to keep the engine oil clean.
+If you own a small plane, the answer to whether you need an air oil separator is most likely no. The primary purpose of an air oil separator is to keep the engine oil clean.
 However, if your plane does not have an engine-driven vacuum pump, then your engine is not subject to the harmful effects of oil contamination.

 Leave a Reply